Skip to Content

 Here are a few suggestions to contain your dog inside:

 2. Use dog gates.
-You can use dog gates or baby gates to segregate an area of your home.
-These allow you to section off no-go areas leaving you to decide how much freedom your puppy can have to wander around.
+You can use dog or baby gates to segregate an area of your home.
+These allow you to section off no-go areas, leaving you to decide how much freedom your puppy can have to wander around.
 They’re a great alternative if you don’t like using a crate.
-Plus, there are a ton to choose from to suit your furnishings.
-Check out the Carlson Extra Tall Gate from Amazon, which is just perfect for Retrievers.
+Plus, there are many options to choose from to suit your furnishings.
+Check out the Carlson Extra Tall Gate, which is perfect for Retrievers.

 2. Arrange for friends and family to visit.
 Get family or friends to call throughout the day.
-Even short 15-30 minute periods will be sufficient to keep your dog happy and amused.
+Even short 15 to 30-minute periods will be sufficient to keep your dog happy and amused.
 It would be super if they could take him on a walk, but a quick game of frisbee or fetch will surely do the trick to burn off some energy and prevent loneliness.

 3. Visit your dog on your lunch break.
 If you’re fortunate enough to work close by, visit your Golden Retriever on your lunch break and play a game of fetch to provide some fun exercise for him.
 Flexible working is also a superb solution, and you can schedule when you need help.